 Cross-Country Skiing and Snowshoeing

-In addition, the National Park Service offers ranger-led snowshoe walks from mid-December through March (conditions permitting).
-See Yosemite Guide for a schedule of current programs.
+National Park Service rangers lead free snowshoe walks starting from Badger Pass from mid-December through March (conditions permitting).
+The Yosemite Conservancy and the Yosemite Mountaineering School also both lead guided snowshoe walks.
+See the calendar for a schedule of current programs.

 Downhill Skiing and Snowboarding